 Simply because Missouri’s forests turn green every spring, most people never realize that much of the state’s forestland is not very healthy.
 That is because our forests have been harvested multiple times since pioneer days.
 Those harvests seldom were done with long-term forest health in mind.
 As a result, much of our forestland today is not as productive as it could be.

 The most common problem is overcrowding.
 Trees growing too close together don’t get enough sunlight, water or nutrients.
-Eventually, this leads to straggly, bent, knotty trees that produce few acorns, nuts or other other natural fruits that deer, turkeys, squirrels, songbirds and other wildlife depend on for food.
+Eventually, this leads to straggly, bent, knotty trees that produce few acorns, nuts or other natural fruits that deer, turkeys, squirrels, songbirds and other wildlife depend on for food.
 Judicious removal of excess trees relieves crowding, improves the health and productivity of remaining trees and makes forests more beneficial for wildlife.

 What does “judicious” mean?
 For one thing, it means selectively removing the least healthy and least desirable trees.
 If you have a stunted old hackberry tree growing next to a straight young red oak, it usually makes sense to cut down the hackberry and use it for firewood.